Mathematical statistics: Nonparametric statistics

 Nonparametric statistics are values calculated from data in a way that is not based on parameterized families of probability distributions.
 They include both descriptive and inferential statistics.
-The typical parameters are the mean, variance, etc. Unlike parametric statistics, nonparametric statistics make no assumptions about the probability distributions of the variables being assessed.
+The typical parameters are the expectations, variance, etc. Unlike parametric statistics, nonparametric statistics make no assumptions about the probability distributions of the variables being assessed.

 Non-parametric methods are widely used for studying populations that take on a ranked order (such as movie reviews receiving one to four stars).
 The use of non-parametric methods may be necessary when data have a ranking but no clear numerical interpretation, such as when assessing preferences.
 In terms of levels of measurement, non-parametric methods result in "ordinal" data.

 As non-parametric methods make fewer assumptions, their applicability is much wider than the corresponding parametric methods.
 In particular, they may be applied in situations where less is known about the application in question.
 Also, due to the reliance on fewer assumptions, non-parametric methods are more robust.

 One drawback of non-parametric methods is that since they do not rely on assumptions, they are generally less powerful than their parametric counterparts.
 Low power non-parametric tests are problematic because a common use of these methods is for when a sample has a low sample size.
 Many parametric methods are proven to be the most powerful tests through methods such as the Neyman–Pearson lemma and the Likelihood-ratio test.

 Another justification for the use of non-parametric methods is simplicity.
 In certain cases, even when the use of parametric methods is justified, non-parametric methods may be easier to use.
 Due both to this simplicity and to their greater robustness, non-parametric methods are seen by some statisticians as leaving less room for improper use and misunderstanding.